cs3110/textbook/src/chapters/correctness/module_docs.md

 Installing a custom formatter, as discussed in the [section on encapsulation][encap], could also be understood as implementing the abstraction function.
-But in that case it's usable only by humans at the toplevel rather than other code, programatically.
+But in that case it's usable only by humans at the toplevel rather than other code, programmatically.

 [encap]: ../modules/encapsulation.md